 Understanding reach vs. exposure

-Reach is the total number of unique Twitter users that received tweets about the search term.
+Reach is the total number of potential unique Twitter users that received tweets about the search term.
 Exposure is the total number of times tweets about the search term were delivered to Twitter users.
 We call each receipt of a tweet a potential impression.
 See below for how we calculate these numbers.

 How to analyze reach and exposure